rethinkdb/horizon-docs/permissions.md

 # Configuring rules {#configuring}

-You can define whitelist rules as part of a schema file using the [TOML][toml] configuration format.
+You can define whitelist rules and indexes as part of a schema file using the [TOML][toml] configuration format.

 The format for a whitelist rule specification is as follows: